 Another thing to avoid is a flimsy hay feeder.
 Metal is usually the best base for a hay feeder.
 If you end up using a plastic one, it is important to check it often for damage.
 There are plastic hay feeders on the market that attach to the outside of the cage.
 The rabbit then pulls the hay in through the bars.
 This style would generally be considered safe for your rabbit.

 Rabbit bowls have some obvious downsides due to how easy they are to access.
 Your rabbit can easily sit in it and do their business, contaminating their food.
 As clever as rabbits can be, most are not smart enough to avoid doing this.
+Most rabbits are also mischievous and will play in the bowl, dig the hay out, creating a mess and wasting hay.

 The Best Rabbit Hay Feeders: Final Thoughts